linux-china/reactive-grpc-spring-boot-starter/README.md

 Spring Boot Starter Reactive gRPC
 =================================
-Spring Boot 2.0 starter with Reactive gRPC (https://github.com/salesforce/reactive-grpc)
+Spring Boot 2.0 starter for Reactive gRPC (https://github.com/salesforce/reactive-grpc) to bring reactive style for grpc-java.

 ### How to use?